 — Michael Jordan

 What did I do then to start to gamify my career?
-Well, it wasn’t conscious by the way at first, until I figured it out that what I was doing was actually gamification.
+What’s the process?

-The process to gamify your career is actually comprised of four(4) steps:
+The process to gamify your career is comprised of four(4) steps:

 1. Get your Mindset right

-You’re never going to win the game, or get anything right if you can’t get your head in the right space or into the right gear, especially with the wrong attitude.
-So the key that you build a growth mindset or take it even further with a gamification mindset.
-Know that you have to be in it to win it, learn to take your shot and make sure you enjoy the journey, or you will be miserable and that’s not actually winning.
+You’re never going to win the game, or get anything right if you can’t get your head in the right space or into the right gear.
+Know that you have to be in it to win it, learn to take your shot and make sure you enjoy the journey, or you will be miserable and that’s not winning.
 So one big clue is – are you happy and enjoying your career?
 Or are you stuck?
 And if so, get ready to work hard to solve your problem.
 Don’t be afraid to fail – like Michael Jordan did, before he succeeded.

 2. Building PowerUp Skills